top of page

 Publications

-Key publications in scientific journals made between 2019 and 2023 within the scope of the project.
+Key publications in scientific journals have been made since 2019 within the project's scope.

 Journal Article